Al3afifi/LinearAlgebraCalc/README.md

 # LinearAlgebraCalc
-A calculator and manager of matrices and linear algebra
+A calculator and manager of matrices, linear algebra, and linear transformations